PEANUT BUTTER IS GREEN

 Why Me?
 Why am I making this film?

 The idea for this film has been simmering in my mind for years.
-Perhaps as a result of having to explain my visual experience of the world so many times—an irritation that certainly all colourblind people are familiar with.
-Followed by the inevitable barrage of "What colour is this?" type-questions.
-Whilst these conversations can be entertaining, and I've never had a problem with helping people understand CVD better, I've always found it surprising that education about colour blindness is so lacking, given that it's not hugely uncommon, and it's incredibly interesting.
+Perhaps as a result of having to explain my visual experience of the world so many times.
+I've always found it surprising that education about colour blindness is so lacking, given that it's not hugely uncommon, and it's incredibly interesting.
+I enjoy explaining colour blindness to others.
+People are genuinely fascinated by the idea that someone might perceive an entirely differently-coloured world than they do.
+And of course, colour blindness is much more complex than most people realise.
+This film presents a golden opportunity to share knowledge about this topic with a much wider audience.

 As a colourblind filmmaker, I run into colour-related quirks and obstacles often.
 Most of these quirks are, at least in my own life, quite funny.
 For example: Why is my dog bright green when he sits on red carpet?
 It's an experience that is, as far as I can tell, unique to me, and one that has a genuinely fascinating scientific explanation.
 But some other stories are much less funny.
 Because people generally understand so little about the condition, discrimination and bullying are more common than you may think.